 For nearly a decade, Maryland lawyers were mailed voluntary pro bono service reports with their Clients’ Security Trust Fund dues.
 Unfortunately, the response rate was very low; the highest response was 7% - - which did not allow for statistically significant data.
 A mandatory reporting system provides reliable and accurate information, not only about the level of pro bono service in Maryland, but also the breadth of service being offered.
 This information is crucial for purposes of funding legal services and for future planning.

-9. What is the timeline for mailing and filing the Lawyer Pro Bono Legal Service Report and what happens to a lawyer who does not file it?
+6. What is the timeline for completing pro bono legal service reporting and what happens to a lawyer who does not file it?

-Under Rule 19-503, Lawyer Pro Bono Legal Service Reports for a given year will be mailed to all lawyers on the Maryland Client Protection Fund list no later than January 10 of the following year.
-The reports must be filed with the Administrative Office of the Courts (AOC) no later than February 15.
-Shortly after May 1, the AOC will give notice by mail to every lawyer who has failed to file a Report.
-The AOC has discretion to provide additional notice of default.
-Shortly after July 1, the AOC will prepare, certify, and file with the Court of Appeals a list of the lawyers who have failed to file their Reports.
+Shortly after February 10 of the following year , the AOC will prepare, certify, and file with the Court of Appeals a list of the lawyers who have failed to file their r eports.
 If the Court of Appeals is satisfied that the lawyers received the notice of default required by the rule, it will enter an order decertifying the lawyers and prohibiting them from practicing law.

 This required reporting rule does not make pro bono service mandatory.
 It only makes the filing of the annual Lawyer Pro Bono Legal Service Report mandatory.
 A lawyer who has not performed any pro bono service for the year covered by the report complies with the reporting rule merely by filing the report and listing “0" hours of service.
 A lawyer cannot be decertified or sanctioned in any way for not performing pro bono service.